Osmayda/Healthcare-Stroke-Prediction-Classification/README.md

 # **Machine Learning Model Training Results**
-##Logistic Regression Model
+##Tuned KNN
+- Accuracy: 92%
+- Recall: 14%

+##Tuned Random Forest
+- Accuracy: 73%
+- Recall: 80%

+##Tuned XGBoost
+- Accuracy: 94%
+- Recall: 7%

+##Tuned Under Sampling XGBoost
+- Accuracy: 70%
+- Recall: 77%

+## Tuned KNN PCA
+- Accuracy: 92%
+- Recall: 19%

+## Tuned Under Sampling PCA KNN
-- Accuracy: 95%
+- Accuracy: 73%
-- Recall: 0%
+- Recall: 69%

 # **Summary**
-- The best model was KNN for this business problem.
-The KNN model is 94% accurate and has the lowest false negative results.
-In the models we want reduce false negatives as it means that patients are not being advised to the likelyhood of a stroke when they should be alerted.
-So reducing false negative is the best thing to do for this business problem.
+- The best model is the Tuned Random Forest.
+The Tuned Random Forest model is 73% accurate and has the highest recall percentage.
+The model can accurately predict strokes 80% of the time.
+The models also have the lowest false negatives.
+This means patients who are likely to have a stroke were not advised of the likelihood of a stroke when they should have been alerted.
+So reducing false negatives is the best thing to do for this business problem.

 # **Recommendation**